Ethan Wiley

+Wiley is currently the President of the William T. Wiley Foundation, a 501(c)(3) organization, devoted to supporting arts education and furthering the legacy of his father, modern artist William T. Wiley.

 Music career

 Wiley is a mandolin and mandocello player.
 He composed and produced the instrumental CD, Take A Stand, featuring Jon Sholle (guitar), Joe Craven (percussion), Jim Whitney (bass) and Joyce Andersen (violin).
-Ethan composed and performed two songs for the soundtrack of Jason X, has contributed mandolin, mandocello and guitar to other feature film soundtracks, and has performed and recorded with various singer-songwriters, including Robert Morgan Fisher, Jeff Geoffray, Kevin Meade and Coale Johnson.
+Ethan composed and performed two songs for the soundtrack of Jason X, has contributed mandolin, mandocello and guitar to other feature film soundtracks, and has performed and recorded with various singer-songwriters and bands.

-In 2021, Wiley debuted the Virtuosity Podcast on Spotify, YouTube and Patreon, with musician Timo Shanko, exploring the world of musical virtuosity.
+In 2021, Wiley debuted the Virtuosity Podcast on Spotify and YouTube, with musician Timo Shanko, exploring the world of musical virtuosity.